-The Carter Barron Amphitheater is closed for repairs.
+The Carter Barron Amphitheatre is closed for repairs.
 During a 2017 inspection, the National Park Service (NPS) found the stage’s substructure was not strong enough to handle the weight of performers and equipment onstage.
 For safety, the NPS closed the amphitheater and started the process of rehabilitating the entire structure.
 That process takes time to complete and includes further assessments, funding, and rehabilitation work.
 The NPS completed a historic structure report in June 2018 to identify the historically important portions of the amphitheater and help determine the extent of the rehabilitation work that is needed.
 In September, NPS will start the technical design work for the rehabilitation.
 If funding is available, construction will take place in 2020 and 2021.

-The NPS is committed to rehabilitating and reopening the Carter Barron Amphitheater.
+The NPS is committed to rehabilitating and reopening the Carter Barron Amphitheatre.
 Because of its historic architecture, the restoration will retain the site’s characteristic features.
 However, the stage deck and its supports will need to be completely rebuilt.

 Carter Barron Amphitheater, 1952.
 Credit: NPS / Abbie Rowe

 A Brief History of the Carter Barron AmphitheatreBuilt in 1950, the Carter Barron Amphitheatre is more than a stage; it is a drama unto itself.
 From Shakespeare to Springsteen, this stage tucked away in the woods of Rock Creek Park has hosted legendary performers and entertained thousands of patrons over the decades.
 It has also been a reflection of cultural change in DC.